 The remodeling industry is very localized and highly fragmented.
 Many companies of all sizes, capabilities, and performance track records exist.
 You should evaluate at least a few different options and research each one thoroughly.
 Here’s an important recommendation that applies throughout the remodeling process – TAKE YOUR TIME!
 Mistakes often occur when homeowners, contractors, or craftsmen get in a hurry.
 Remodeling should, in fact, be based on thoughtful design and high-quality execution, not a race to finish.
-Choosing a contractor requires a similar approach.
+Hiring a remodeling contractor requires a similar approach.

 Start by asking people you trust if they can recommend a contractor who actually worked on their home.
 If so, ask to see the completed work in person and learn about the entire process.
 If you don’t have the benefit of a contractor referral, compile a list of well-reviewed companies.
 Common consumer review resources include the BBB, Angie’s List, Google, Yelp, Next Door, and Houzz.
 Prior to contacting these companies, prepare relevant “interview” questions that will distinguish the most reliable contractors.